Thomas & Friends (franchise)

-Thomas & Friends, formerly known as Thomas the Tank Engine & Friends, is a children's media franchise based on the Railway Series books by Wilbert Awdry and created by Britt Allcroft and owned by Mattel since 2012.
-The franchise revolves around an ensemble cast of anthropomorphic steam locomotives—including the titular main protagonist Thomas the Tank Engine as well as other vehicles—who work on the Island of Sodor.
+Thomas & Friends (formerly known as Thomas the Tank Engine & Friends) is a children's media franchise based on the Railway Series books by Wilbert Awdry, created by Britt Allcroft in 1984, and owned by Mattel since 2012.
+The franchise revolves around the titular protagonist, Thomas the Tank Engine, as well as an ensemble cast of anthropomorphic steam locomotives and other vehicles, who all work on the Island of Sodor.

 In 1984, The Railway Series books were adapted into a television series initially titled Thomas the Tank Engine & Friends.
 This ran for 24 series and had several feature-length specials produced during its run.
 A film adaptation, Thomas and the Magic Railroad, was released theatrically in 2000.
 After the television series ended in 2021, a reboot titled Thomas & Friends: All Engines Go began in the same year and concluded in 2025.
-A second theatrical film is in development at Mattel Films.
+Another reboot will premiere on Netflix and YouTube in September 2026, called Thomas & Friends: Railway Stories, and a second theatrical film is also in development at Mattel Films.

 History

 Background

 In 1942, two-year-old Christopher Awdry caught measles and was confined to a darkened room.
 His father told him rhymes to cheer him up, which soon expanded into stories.
 These formed the basis for The Railway Series books.
 The first book, The Three Railway Engines, was published in 1945, with Awdry's 26th and final book, Tramway Engines, following suit in 1972.
 Christopher continued the series, writing 16 more books from 1983 to 2011.
 These books inspired Britt Allcroft to create the Thomas the Tank Engine & Friends television show.